Welcome to today's edition of the Rush 24-7 podcast.

 Twice as many black kids can't swim as can white kids.

-This is according to a first of its kind survey, which USA swimming hopes will strengthen its efforts to lower minority drowning rates, and to draw more oh, this it gets even worse every word.
+This is according to a first-of-its-kind survey, which USA Swimming hopes will strengthen its efforts to lower minority drowning rates and to draw more.

 Word by word, the story is bad enough that 58% of black kids can't swim.

-So now we've got to get something called U.S. swimming To strengthen its efforts to lower minority drowning rates.
+So now we've got to get something called U.S. Swimming to strengthen its efforts to lower minority drowning rates.

 Black children down.

-Black children drown at a rate almost three times the overall rate, and less than two percent of USA swimming's nearly 252,000 members who swim competitively year-round are black.
+And less than 2% of USA swimming's nearly 252,000 members who swim competitively year-round are black.

-To alter the numbers, USA swimming is teeming with an array of partners, local governments, corporations, youth, and ethnic organizations to expand learn to swim programs nationwide, many of whom now this is the key here.
+To alter the numbers, USA Swimming is teaming with an array of partners, local governments, corporations, youth, and ethnic organizations to expand learn-to-swim programs nationwide, many of whom, now this is the key here, many of whom are targeted at inner city minorities.

 One of the key programs nationwide, black freestyle star Cullen Jones, who hopes to boost his role model status by winning a medal at the Beijing Olympics.